The start of the reading journey:

 In year 1 and 2, as well as the teaching of phonics, there is also a focus on comprehension and reading for enjoyment.

 All children will have an opportunity to read individually with an adult.
-We use a ‘Book Banded’ scheme which is carefully graded to move the readers quickly; using one small step at a time.
+We use a ‘banded’ scheme which is carefully graded to move the readers quickly; using one small step at a time.

 In addition to that ‘Guided Reading’ takes place in classes daily, through a carousel of Reading activities to further develop word recognition and comprehension skills.
 We have added to our stock of books for guided reading over the years so that children can experience many different types of texts.